 You won’t stick to an exercise program you hate in the long term.
 You need to find an activity that feels right for you and that fits well into your schedule.
 Whether it’s home cardio, Pilates, strength training, stretching, or a bit of everything, it needs to be something that works for you.
 You need a plan that is suitable for your current level of fitness and that you feel comfortable doing.
-See the bottom of the post for a list of suggested workouts to help you to get in shape at home.

 #3 Plan what time you have available and schedule your workouts